SEAT Ibiza: Motorsport

+The fourth-generation Ibiza were made by Münnich Motorsport to compete in the RX1 class (Until 2020 named as Supercar) of the FIA World Rallycross Championship.
+The cars made its debut at the 2016 World RX of Portugal, with its best finish was third place by Timo Scheider at the opening round of the 2020 season.
+The cars were made and developed without direct support from SEAT.

+One of the Ibiza RX1 was converted to electric-spec RX1e to compete in the 2023 FIA World Rallycross Championship.

 Reliability

 Reliability has been mixed.
 Auto Bild endurance tests from 2011 showed the Ibiza had achieved not only the "best result of any car in the VW Group" but also the "best result for a small car in the history of the AutoBild 100,000 km endurance tests".
 Warranty Direct lists the Ibiza name among the UK's 100 most reliable cars despite recent generations scoring poorly, with SEAT ranked 26th of 40 manufacturers overall.

 Sales

 Since the first generation of the SEAT Ibiza launched in 1984, more than four million SEAT Ibiza cars had been sold as of 2011.

 In the year 2009, the total annual retail sales number of SEAT Ibiza cars was 170,833 vehicles, while the annual production of SEAT Ibiza vehicles made in SEAT's Martorell plant was 173,715 units.

 The total production per year of SEAT Ibiza cars, manufactured in SEAT and other Volkswagen group's plants, is shown in the following table: